-In a separate randomized trial of tezepelumab in patients with steroid-dependent asthma, patients treated with tezepelumab were not more likely to reduce their oral corticosteroid (OCS) dose at week 48 than patients treated with placebo (odds ratio [OR] 1.28, 95% CI 0.69 to 2.35).8 In contrast, a randomized trial of dupilumab found a greater reduction in OCS dose compared with placebo (70% vs 42%; p<0.001), and more patients had a reduction of OCS dose of at least 50% (80% vs. 50%; p<0.001).9
+In a separate randomized trial of tezepelumab in patients with steroid-dependent asthma, patients treated with tezepelumab were not more likely to reduce their oral corticosteroid (OCS) dose at week 48 than patients treated with placebo (odds ratio [OR] 1.28, 95% CI 0.69 to 2.35).
+In contrast, a randomized trial of dupilumab found a greater reduction in OCS dose compared with placebo (70% vs 42%; p<0.001), and more patients had a reduction of OCS dose of at least 50% (80% vs. 50%; p<0.001).

-In all trials, adverse events with tezepelumab did not appear to be significantly different from placebo.^{6,7} This is also true of dupilumab,10 and long-term studies of dupilumab provide additional evidence of safety.
-Adverse events with omalizumab are uncommon,10 however omalizumab carries a "black box" warning for anaphylaxis.11
+In all trials, adverse events with tezepelumab did not appear to be significantly different from placebo.
+This is also true of dupilumab, and long-term studies of dupilumab provide additional evidence of safety.
+Adverse events with omalizumab are uncommon, however omalizumab carries a "black box" warning for anaphylaxis.

-Important uncertainties include the lack of head-to-head trials of these agents, the lack of longer term data on safety of the new mechanism of action of tezepelumab, and the inability to evaluate subpopulation effects among racial groups given the notable paucity of Black patients in the trials of tezepelumab; Black patients were also underrepresented in at least some trials of dupilumab and omalizumab.
+Important uncertainties include the lack of head-to-head trials of these agents, the lack of longer term data on safety of the new mechanism of action of tezepelumab, and the inability to evaluate subpopulation effects among racial groups given the notable paucity of Black patients in the trials of tezepelumab; at least some trials of dupilumab and omalizumab had participation of Black patients closer to their percentages in the US population.
 Overall, given the strength of evidence in different patient groups, ICER's ratings for comparative clinical effectiveness are as shown below.